Pope Gregory I: Writings

 Gregory wrote over 850 letters in the last 13 years of his life (590–604) that give us an accurate picture of his work.
 A truly autobiographical presentation is nearly impossible for Gregory.
 The development of his mind and personality remains purely speculative in nature.

 Opinions of the writings of Gregory vary.
-"His character strikes us as an ambiguous and enigmatic one," the Jewish Canadian-American popularist Cantor observed.
+"His character strikes us as an ambiguous and enigmatic one", historian Norman Cantor observed.
 "On the one hand he was an able and determined administrator, a skilled and clever diplomat, a leader of the greatest sophistication and vision; but on the other hand, he appears in his writings as a superstitious and credulous monk, hostile to learning, crudely limited as a theologian, and excessively devoted to saints, miracles, and relics".

 Identification of three figures in the Gospels

 Gregory was among those who identified Mary Magdalene with Mary of Bethany, whom John 12:1-8 recounts as having anointed Jesus with precious ointment, an event that some interpret as being the same as the anointing of Jesus performed by a woman that Luke (alone among the synoptic Gospels) recounts as a sinner.
 Preaching on the passage in the Gospel of Luke, Gregory remarked: "This woman, whom Luke calls a sinner and John calls Mary, I think is the Mary from whom Mark reports that seven demons were cast out."
-Modern biblical scholars distinguish these as three separate figures/persons, but within the general populace (and even some seminaries), they are still believed to refer to the same person.
+Modern biblical scholars distinguish these as three separate figures/persons.
+However, within the general populace they are still believed to refer to the same person.